 Docents can be found around the zoo interacting with the public and using hands-on artifacts and learning tools to teach visitors about the wonderful animals in our care.
-As a result of their dedication, we are thrilled to be able to present docent led tours!

 - The history of the Big Bear Alpine Zoo and why we are so important to the San Bernardino National Forest

 - Where the animals came from and why they must remain in our care

 - Interesting facts about each animal in our care

 - Fun facts like what a Mountain Lion’s tongue feels like and how far they can jump and the size of a grizzly paw

 - What you can do to protect the animals in the wild